Metric complexity is a Bryant--Tupper diversity: Introduction and main results

 Our main result establishes a connection between the notions of metric complexity and the diversity of Bryant--Tupper.

 \begin{Theorem} Let $(X, d)$ be a metric space, and $t > 0$.
 Then both

 and $C^t$ are diversities (in the sense of Definition \ref{def: BTdiv}). \end{Theorem} \begin{Remark} The diversities $\kappa^{t}(\cdot)$ are intrinsic, that is, $\kappa^{t} (A)$ does not depend on the isometric embedding $A \hookrightarrow X$ but only on the metric structure of $A$.
-Thus, $\kappa^{t}$ can be seen as a numerical invariant on the class of finite metric spaces. \end{Remark}

-Having proved that metric complexity $C^t$ naturally induces the diversity $\kappa^t$, we now proceed to establish two interesting properties of these quantities.
+Thus, $\kappa^{t}$ can be seen as a numerical invariant on the class of finite metric spaces. \end{Remark} \begin{Remark} The restriction of the diversity $\kappa^{t}$ to two element subsets defines a metric, $\tilde{d}^{t}$.
+Explicitly, we have, $\tilde{d}^{t} = \tanh \frac{td}{2}$.
+This follows from \cite[Examples 2.1.1 (ii)]{Lei13}.
+Note that \cite{Lei13} is about the invariant \emph{magnitude}, however, magnitude and metric complexity agree for compact metric spaces isometric to a subset of the real line. \end{Remark} Having proved that metric complexity $C^t$ naturally induces the diversity $\kappa^t$, we now proceed to establish two interesting properties of these quantities.
 The first relates to the behavior of $\kappa^t$ under Minkowski summation when the ambient space is the real line, while the second relates to its behavior under taking unions in a general metric space.

-When the underlying metric space $(X,d)$ is assumed to be $\ell_{2}^{n}$, that is, $\R^n$ with the standard Euclidean metric, many examples of diversities satisfy linearity or sublinearity with respect to Minkowski sums $A + B = \{ a + b : a \in A, b \in B \}$.
-The recent work \cite{BT24} is devoted to the study of such properties.
-The examples constructed in the present work demonstrate different behaviour, as reflected by the following result in dimension one.
+When the underlying metric space $(X,d)$ is assumed to be $\ell_{2}^{n}$, that is, $\R^n$ with the standard Euclidean metric, many examples of diversities satisfy additivity or subadditivity with respect to Minkowski sums $A + B = \{ a + b : a \in A, b \in B \}$; we henceforth call these properties Minkowski-additivity or Minkowski-subadditivity, respectively.
+The recent work \cite{BT24} is devoted to the study of diversities that are \emph{Minkowski-sublinear}, that is, Minkowski-subadditive and $1$-homogeneous.
+The examples constructed in the present work demonstrate different behaviour, namely Minkowski-superadditivity and inhomogeneity, as reflected by the following result in dimension one.

 \begin{Theorem} Let $A,B \subseteq \R$ be non-empty and compact.
 Then

 for all $t$.
 Further, if $\lambda \in [0,1]$, then we have

 \end{Theorem}